rm511130/PCF4CAS/README.md

 ### LAB-1: SSH into your Linux Workshop environment & test the Command Line Interface tools

-Let's start by logging into the Workshop environment from your machine (Mac, PC, LapTop, Desktop, Terminal, VDI).
+Let's start by logging into the Workshop environment from your machine (Mac, PC, Laptop, Desktop, Terminal, VDI).
 You will need to use the following private key: [fuse.pem](https://github.com/rm511130/PCF4CAS/blob/master/fuse.pem).

 Note that the examples shown below apply to `user1`.
 If, for example, you are `user11`, your Ubuntu VM will be at `user11.ourpcf.com`.